Transformations - Undo and Redo

 Undo and Redo

 OpenRefine lets you undo, and redo, any number of steps you have taken in cleaning the data.
 This means you can always try out transformations and ‘undo’ if you need to.
-The way OpenRefine records the steps you have taken even allows you to take the steps you’ve carried out on one data set, and apply it to another data set by a simple copy and paste operation.
+The way OpenRefine records the steps you have taken even allows you to take the steps you’ve carried out on one data set, and apply it to another data set by a copy and paste operation.

 Redo options are accessed via the lefthand panel.